 Spelling within Reception and Year One is linked to the children's phonic programme Ready Steady Phonics).
-The primary skills for reading and spelling which 'Letters and Sounds' highlights are blending and segmenting.
-These skills are integral throughout the phases.

 During daily phonics sessions, children will have opportunities to learn strategies for spelling, including spelling patterns linked to the phases.
 They will also practise recalling key/tricky words and correct letter formation which aids muscle memory and reinforces correct spellings.